 Low back pain is the most common condition we treat in our office, and we improve or resolve over 90% of those conditions.
 Low back pain is challenging to treat because it can come from many different sources.
 This page will discuss some of the major sources of low back pain and how we treat them in our office.
 We begin with the most common cause of low back pain: the sacroiliac joint.

 Chiropractic and Acupuncture can be part of an effective treatment program for all kinds of low back pain.
-Dr. Brown combines Chiropractic and Acupuncture with Physiotherapy for the fastest results.
+Dr. Brown combines Chiropractic and Acupuncture with Physical Medicine for the fastest results.

 Sacroiliac Joint Problems

 Sacro” means “sacrum” or “tailbone”, and “iliac” means “ilium” or “hip” bone.
 So the sacroiliac joint (or SI joint) is where the sacrum and the ilium come together and form a large joint.
 The two large, bony bumps you can feel on your low back around your waistline mark the location of the SI joint.
 It is a large joint which bears a lot of mechanical stress and is the number one cause of low back pain we treat in our office.